Spending one day in Nuremberg? This guide will show you how to make the most of your time in the historic city.

 While Bavaria has many wonderful places to offer, Nuremberg is a stand-out.
 The city has a rich history that is evident in its stunning architecture, its well-preserved old town, and its many museums.

-I’ve been living here for 4 years and still can’t get enough of the city.
+I’ve lived here for over 4 years and still can’t get enough of the city.
 Maybe I’m biased (understandably so!), but I think Nuremberg is one of the most beautiful and underrated places in Europe.

 If you’re thinking of visiting Nuremberg, or if you’re in Bavaria, I highly recommend spending a day – or longer – in the city to explore all it has to offer!
 Here’s a quick guide on how to make the most of your time in Nuremberg in one day.